top of page

 5. Red and Near-Infrared Light Therapy

-Can support tissue healing and reduce inflammation—ask your practitioner if this is suitable for you.
+This therapy can support tissue healing and reduce inflammation.
+Consult your practitioner to see if this is suitable for you.

 Pain shouldn't be part of your performance.
 If you’re feeling strain, don’t ignore it.
 The right blend of manual therapy, rest, and corrective work can keep your playing pain-free and sustainable.